ysoh286/honours-project-2017/detailed-notes.md

 This document contains findings, examples, and all kinds of things related to the project.
 Will be updated weekly...

+---
 ## Week 3 (23/03-30/03): Understanding more Shiny, limits to functions

 **Q: What are the limits to Shiny's interactive functions (e.g.brushedPoints())?**

 **A:**
-The main limitation of using these interactive functions that Shiny provides is that they **only work on base and ggplot2** (includes facetted plots).  and appears to work on a mapping condition where plotted co-ordinates are aligned to the data creating this link between the plot and oth er features.
+The main limitation of using these interactive functions that Shiny provides is that they **only work on base and ggplot2** (includes facetted plots).
+It appears to work on a mapping condition where plotted co-ordinates on a high resolution PNG are aligned to the data.
 Without this 'mapping', it fails (as seen with lattice plots).
+The function tries to handle missing data appropriately.
-There may be a possibility of using these on plots that are built upon ggplot2 (such as ggvis).
-It could also be adaptable to bar and box plots.
+It can be adaptable to bar and box plots (but requires a bit more code and thought).

+**ggvis** has its own functions that allow for similar interactions to be achieved (but requires a few more lines of code as you have to make a link rather than brushedPoints() that does it automatically).

 - Still in progress: investigating box plots, bar plots, linking within a plot and between plots
+- Alot of interactions that Shiny achieves are not interactions directly on/inside the plot, but rather something outside of the plot that 'redraws'/'reshapes' it. (e.g. filter slides to control a variable or number of counts, or 'animations' that are rather static images joined together than 'moving' points on the graph ).
+That could possibly be explained by how Shiny works with its reactive engine....

 Note that the limits to brushedPoints() would apply to some of the other functions that Shiny also has for incorporating interactivity (such as nearPoints()).